Key Takeaways (expand)

 - While studies show that eating a wide variety of vegetables improves health outcomes, total dietary diversity is more important overall.

-- A good goal is to eat 12 different whole foods per day, and 35 different whole foods over the course of the week.
+- A good goal is to eat 12 different whole foods per day, and 35 different whole foods over the course of the week, with seasonal variation throughout the year.

 One of the biggest nutritional challenges of the Standard American Diet is that, while it may feel like you’re eating a wide variety of foods, with so many being made from only a handful of ingredients (wheat, corn, soy, and dairy), the diet isn’t actually diverse.
 We can increase variety and nutrient density by replacing these types of foods (breads, cereals, pasta, pizza, crackers, cookies, etc.) with a diversity of whole foods instead.